zhoajiann/memo-rn/README.md

 # mome-rn
-A mome project written by React-Native.
+A memo project written by React-Native.